 The ASTM A967 standard is produced and controlled by ASTM International, an international standards-setting organization based in West Conshohocken Pennsylvania.
 The current version of the standard, ASTM A967/A967M – 17 was approved on July 1, 2017, and published later that month.
 It supersedes the previous standard, ASTM A967/A967M – 13 which was approved February 15, 2013.

-The current and previous standards describe the process and the specific parameters when using nitric acid or citric acid.
+The current and previous versions describe the process and the specific parameters when using nitric acid or citric acid.
 Each acid has several specific combinations of concentration, temperature, and required time as well as other specific requirements.
-Both standards also describe a number of different tests which can be used to determine the effectiveness of the process.
+Both versions also describe a number of different tests which can be used to determine the effectiveness of the process.

 The second difference is that the copper sulfate test can now be applied to parts used in food processing.
 The third important difference is in appendix X1 which states that restrictions on certain high-strength grades such as 440 C that is subject to hydrogen embrittlement are limited to nitric acid and these restrictions do not apply to citric acid passivation.